 Moreover, Cordell & Cordell has divorce attorneys located in Alabama, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky Louisiana Maryland, Massachusetts Michigan, Minnesota Missouri, Nebraska New York North Carolina Ohio Oklahoma Oregon Pennsylvania South Carolina Tennessee Texas Utah Virginia Washington Wisconsin and Wyoming.

 Cordell & Cordell is the brand name for a group of independent family law firms and affiliated companies committed to excellence in divorce and family law representation.

 The Cordell & Cordell firm brand is an unincorporated association of the following independently owned and operated law firms: Cordell & Cordell, P.C.; Willoughby Law Group, PLLC; Fisher & Phillips LLP; Tran & Associates, PC; and Holtzman Vogel Josefiak Torchinsky, PLLC; Martin Law Group, Chartered; Davis & Associates; Wortham-Smith & Associates.

-Am I ready to file?
+There are many questions you must ask yourself before filing for divorce: Am I ready to file?
 If you and your spouse have come to a point where there is no hope of reconciling, then it may be time to consider filing for divorce.
 However, if your children’s needs will be the focus of the divorce and you can agree on custody and visitation arrangements, you may want to consider mediation/collaborative divorce.